ham1255/run-paper/README.md

     // Configure the Minecraft version for our task.
     // This is the only required configuration besides applying the plugin.
-    // Your plugin's jar (or shadowJar if present) will be used automatically. minecraftVersion("1.18.2")
+    // Your plugin's jar (or shadowJar if present) will be used automatically.
+    // Ham1255: you don't need this if you are using the dev bundle minecraftVersion("1.18.2")
   }
 }